NIH "WELCOME WAGON" LETTER

 Invention reporting documents or questions pertaining to renewal and non-competing continuation applications should be directed to the NIH awarding Institute or Center, as specified on the NoA.

-NIH grantees or subrecipients that expend $500,000 or more in Federal awards during their fiscal year are subject to an audit requirement.
+NIH grantees or subrecipients that expend $500,000 or more in Federal awards (grants, cooperative agreements, and/or procurement contracts) during their fiscal year are subject to an audit requirement.
 Organizations expending less than $500,000 during their fiscal year are not required to have an annual audit for that year, but must make their grant related records available to NIH or other designated officials for review or audit.

 Audit requirements for State and local governments, and non-profit organizations (including colleges, universities, hospitals, etc.) receiving Federal awards or subawards, are defined in OMB Circular A-133, Subpart B, Audits of States, Local Governments, and Non-Profit Organizations.
-A completed data collection form (SF-SAC) and the Single Audit reporting package must be submitted on line to the Federal Audit Clearinghouse’s Internet Data Entry System found at: http://harvester.census.gov/fac/collect/ddeindex.html.
+A completed data collection form (SF-SAC) and the Single Audit reporting package must be submitted on line using the Federal Audit Clearinghouse's Internet Data Entry System (IDES) found at: http://harvester.census.gov/fac/collect/ddeindex.html

 Department of Health and Human Services